jkikuyu/elipapower/README.md

 ## Database

 Create the database and ensure you change the *spring.datasource.url* in order to point to your database;

- Grant the appropriate rights to the databse
+Grant the appropriate rights to the database

- Execute scripts located int eh Scripts folder
+Execute scripts located in the Scripts folder

 ## Deploy the ElipaPower App
-go to the War folder *cd jar*
+go to the War folder *cd war*